 Every medical device must be accompanied by a device master record (DMR), which I refer to as the “recipe” for your medical device.
 It defines all of the dimensions, specifications, materials, and manufacturing instructions.
 When a manufactured product fails to meet the DMR specifications, it should be captured as a nonconformance.

 Anecdotally, I know some companies that have tried to make adjustments to correct a nonconformance, but neglected proper documentation of those corrective activities.
 By not documenting these critical details, it makes it all the more difficult to determine whether systemic issues exist, thus preventing companies from finding the real root cause.
+Our free nonconformance template is a great resource for managing this process so make sure you download your copy.

 #4.
 Purchasing Controls and CFR Part 820.50